Revised Constitution of the Institute of Social and Economic Research (ISER) Memorial University of Newfoundland

 d) actively search for sources of funding for research consistent with the Institute's mandate;

 f) facilitate the production and circulation of working papers and research reports by ISER Books;

 g) stimulate and promote publishing by the Institute in areas that fall within its mandate.

 2. Appointment.
-The Director, a tenured faculty member, shall be appointed by the Dean of Arts following consultation with the Committee.
+The Director, a tenured faculty member, shall be appointed by the Dean of Humanities and Social Sciences following consultation with the Committee.
 The Director’s term shall normally be three-years and may be re-appointed.
-The decision to re-appoint shall be made by the Dean of Arts following consultation with the Committee.
+The decision to re-appoint shall be made by the Dean of Humanities and Social Sciences following consultation with the Executive Committee.

 3. The Director shall oversee, on behalf of the Committee, the production of an Annual Report of the Institute's activities.
-That report will be addressed to the Dean of Arts.
+That report will be addressed to the Dean of Humanities and Social Sciences.